KNXR: Beautiful Music

-Ownership Change
+Ownership change; flip to Hot AC

-In October 2014, longtime owner Thomas H. Jones announced he would sell KNXR for $1.1 million to Hometown Broadcasting, which owned KQAQ and KQPR in Albert Lea (the former has since been sold to Real Presence Radio, while the latter has been sold to D&Z Media).
+In October 2014, longtime owner Thomas H. Jones announced he would sell KNXR for $1.1 million to Hometown Broadcasting, which, at the time, owned KQAQ and KQPR in Albert Lea (the former has since been sold to Real Presence Radio, while the latter has been sold to D&Z Media).
 The sale closed on January 30, 2015, and KNXR went silent at 1 a.m. the following day.
 On February 24, 2015, after a couple of hours of stunting with the local audio feed from NOAA Weather Radio, KNXR flipped to a Hot Adult Contemporary format, branded as "97.5 Pulse FM".
 Jones retained the station's vast Easy Listening music library, and some of the personality programming, in an online streaming station at 97five.net.

 Despite the station's ratings improving, the "Pulse FM" format was short lived.
 In December 2015, Hometown Broadcasting announced it would sell KNXR for $3.2 million to Lynn Ketelsen and John Linder's Blooming Prairie Farm Radio (owners of KOWZ (now KFOW) and KOWZ-FM in Blooming Prairie).
 The sale was completed on February 29, 2016.

-Classic Hits
+Classic hits

-On March 4, 97.5 began stunting with a loop of "Tie Me Kangaroo Down, Sport" by Rolf Harris, along with recorded announcements that a "new radio station is coming to Rochester."
-The station promoted its new format, ready to launch on March 7.
+On March 4, 2016, at midnight, KNXR began stunting with a loop of "Tie Me Kangaroo Down, Sport" by Rolf Harris, along with recorded announcements that a "new radio station is coming to Rochester."
+The station promoted its new format to launch at noon on March 7.

-At noon, March 7, 2016, KNXR became "Minnesota 97.5" with a classic hits format.
-The first song to air as "Minnesota 97.5" was "Hotel California" by The Eagles.
+At the promised time, KNXR flipped to classic hits as “Minnesota 97.5".
+The first song under the new format was "Hotel California" by The Eagles.